 GAA Betting: Who Is Favourite To Win Footballer Of The Year?

-With only eight counties left standing in the All-Ireland Football Championship, betting sites are already starting to speculate on who with be crowned the Footballer Of The Year.
+With only two counties left standing in the All-Ireland Football Championship, the field of candidates on betting sites to be crowned the Footballer Of The Year is getting smaller.

-That means you can expect your award winner to come from one of the eight counties remaining, and we’re here to narrow that field down even further for you.
+That means you can expect your award winner to come from one of the two counties left standing, and we’re here to narrow down the contenders even further for you.

 This prestigious honour is much sought after by players (even if they won’t admit it) and here are some of the headline contenders to take home the 2022 award.

 David Clifford's overlapping run ends in a magnificent goal for @Kerry_Official. pic.twitter.com/4pEraqg1RY— The GAA (@officialgaa) June 26, 2022

 As many a defender has found out over the last few years, David Clifford knows what it takes to get out in front.

 The Fossa native was marked out for greatness a long time ago and he hasn’t failed to live up to the hype, as he now carries the can for Kerry’s forwards.
 He was also excellent for Jack O’Connor’s men in their run to the National League title this season.